newracom-ns3/TXS_module/README.md

 ## Notifications
 - If you face a build error, we recommend checking whether the existing example and test codes in ns-3 are enabled.
 - The provided simulator is a demo version.
 So, the TXS module is not compatible with your customized ns-3 codes.
-We recommend running the TXS module in only the code provided in here.
+    - We recommend running the TXS module only in our code.
 - If you contact us, please mail to cm.lee@newratek.com or sm.lee@newratek.com.

 ---